DiTo97/writeups/README.md

 # Write-ups collection

-A collection of articles, notes and papers written by me about topics that I've found particularly interesting.
+A collection of articles, notes and papers written by me on topics that I found particularly interesting.